F-I-D-O/Manuals/manuals/Programming/Python/Pandas Manual.md

 For reading csv files, we can use the [`read_csv`](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html) function.
 Important params:
 - `sep`: separator
 - `header`: row number to use as column names.
 If `None`, no header is used
+- `skiprows`: number of rows to skip from the beginning
+- `delim_whitespace`: if `True`, the whitespace is used as a separator.
+The `sep` parameter is ignored in that case.
+This is a way how to read a file with variable number of whitespaces between columns.

 For export, we can use the `to_csv` method for that: